Johnstone River

 Together, the combined rivers flow over 200 km from source to mouth and descend approximately 760 m, with a catchment area of 2320 km2.
-Crocodiles swim & live in all areas in the Johnstone River and swimming is not recommended in any part of the river.
+Crocodiles swim and live in all areas in the Johnstone River and swimming is not recommended in any part of the river.

 Course and features

 The North and South Johnstone Rivers rise in the tablelands of the north tropical coast and flow through steep narrow gorges to their junction on the coastal plain at Innisfail.
 The head waters of the catchments are located in high rainfall areas and the rivers are capable of producing severe flooding, especially in the Innisfail area.
 The North and South Johnstone Rivers have a combined catchment area of about 1600 km2 at Innisfail; with the North Johnstone being the larger of the two with a catchment of about 1030 km2.

 Major tributaries of the river system include the North Beatrice River and the Ithaca River that both flow into the North Johnstone River.
 This branch is the longest and its catchment is drawn from the Malanda Falls Conservation Park, and the following national parks: Ella Bay, Eubenangee Swamp, Herberton Range, Japoon, Malaan, Palmerston Rocks, Topaz Road, Tully Falls, Tully Gorge and Wooroonooran.
 Malanda Falls is located in the upper reaches of the North Johnstone River.
 Downey Creek is the only major tributary on the South Johnstone River.

 There are no dams or reservoirs in the catchment area.
 However water is taken from the river for town water supply, dairy farming and sugar cane production.

 The river is subject to periodic flooding (On the 8th of March 2018 the Johnstone burst its banks cutting off Innisfail from Cairns) popular for white-water rafting, and other tourist activities.